ubports/docs.ubports.com/contribute/documentation.rst

 #.
 Make your changes to the document.
 Remember to write in ReStructuredText!
 #.
 Propose your changes as a Pull Request.

-If there are any errors with your proposed changes, the documentation team will ask you make some changes and resubmit.
+If there are any errors with your proposed changes, the documentation team will ask you to make some changes and resubmit.
 This is as simple as editing the file on GitHub from your fork of the repository.

 Manually forking the repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^